-According to the National Restaurant Association (NRA), the restaurant industry employs 12.7 million people in both front-of-the-house and kitchen positions, and is one of the largest private-sector employers.
-And while almost 60% of all chefs, cooks and food preparation workers are employed in restaurants and other retail eating and drinking places, about 20% work in institutions such as schools, universities, hospitals and nursing homes.
+According to the National Restaurant Association (NRA), the restaurant industry employs 13.5 million people in front-of-the-house and kitchen positions, and is one of the largest private-sector employers.
+While almost 60 percent of all chefs, cooks and food preparation workers are employed in restaurants and other retail eating and drinking places, about 20 percent work in institutions such as schools, universities, hospitals, and nursing homes.
 Grocery stores, hotels, and other organizations make up the difference.
 The outlook for career opportunities is promising, as the restaurant industry is projected to add 1.3 million positions in the next decade.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Produce food in a safe and sanitary fashion for public consumption.